aluxian/Messenger-for-Desktop/README.md

 ### Deb-based Linux

-1. Download [whatsie-x.x.x-arch.deb][LR]
+1. Download [whatsie-x.x.x-linux-arch.deb][LR]
-2. Double click and install, or run `dpkg -i whatsie-x.x.x-arch.deb`
+2. Double click and install, or run `dpkg -i whatsie-x.x.x-linux-arch.deb`

 The app will NOT update automatically, but you can still check for updates.